beakerbrowser/beakerbrowser.com/_docs/technology.md

 <h3>Hyperdrive Protocol</h3>

 Hyperdrive is most easily described as "Git meets BitTorrent."
-It connects users in a P2P system, and distributes archives and their change-histories.
+It connects users in a P2P system, and distributes archives with their change-logs.

 **Summary**

  - A Hyperdrive "archive" behaves like a self-contained folder of files.
- - The archive is addressed by a public key, and all updates are signed.
-The files are referenced by content-hash.
+ - The archive is addressed by a public key.
+All updates are signed, and the files are referenced by content-hash.
 This ensures all users receive the same data, regardless of the source.
  - The full history of changes is retained in a metadata log.
 This can be used by peers to lookup specific versions of a file.
-The log is append-only, and can not be modified after it's distributed.
+The log is append-only, and can not be modified after it has been distributed.
  - As in BitTorrent, multiple peers can be used simultaneously to download data.
+Users connect to "discovery networks" to look up peers with the files they need.
 Hyperdrive deduplicates data to make syncing as efficient as possible.

 Because Hyperdrive was built for the [Dat Project](http://dat-data.com), its links start with `dat://`.
 When you browse to a `dat://` site, this is what happens: